 A Simple Knowledge Graph Syntax Format

-Most of the texts on knowledge graphs use complex syntax and software for building the knowledge graphs.
-Typical formats include RDF, OWL, JSON, Neo4J-backed Cypher database language, and others.
 The main idea behind all of them is to describe the nodes (main elements) and the relations.
 But these are not easily understandable by humans and make everything more complex.
 Moreover, there is no evidence that AI models understand these formats better.
-That's why in the case of InfraNodus we implemented a very simple and familiar syntax that is already widely used in other applications, such as Obsidian and Roam Research.
+T

 The syntax is generated using the following logic: